Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Experiments

 \subsection{Context Formulation}

-Since most of the datasets are based on a single note/report (CliniQG4QA, RadQA, EHR-DS-QA) or up to three discharge summaries (EHRNoteQA), we identify a large amount of longitudinal patient supplementary content that remains unused.
-For a more realistic clinical setting, we leverage our context sources, MIMIC-III and MIMIC-IV, to augment few-note context with each patient's longitudinal notes.
+While most of the datasets are based on a single note/report (CliniQG4QA, RadQA, EHR-DS-QA) or up to three DS (EHRNoteQA), there is a large amount of \textit{longitudinal patient supplementary} content that remains unused.
+Aiming for a realistic clinical setting where there is no a-priori knowledge of the most relevant note, we leverage the MIMIC resources to augment the context with each patient's longitudinal notes\footnote{MIMIC preprocessing is described in Appendix \ref{sec:data-prep}.}, resulting in long context from the entire patient's note history (\textit{Include All}).
 We then investigate how LLMs leverage long-form context to answer patient-specific questions.
-We believe that this setting, (\textit{Include All}), presents a more realistic scenario where a model would have no prior knowledge of the relevant document and would therefore need to process the entire patient note history\footnote{MIMIC preprocessing is described in Appendix \ref{sec:data-prep}.}.